 Understanding IBM's Unusual Options Activity

-Shares of IBM (NYSE:IBM) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $139.78.
+IBM (NYSE:IBM) shares experienced unusual options activity on Thursday.
+The stock price moved up to $140.72 following the option alert.

 - Trade Type: CALL